FR | EN

 Measurement campaigns since 1991 have made it possible to obtain standardised data [9] by following the protocol below: the observer follows a path (transect) of 0.2 to 3 km at a constant speed, whilst counting and identifying butterflies present in a 5-metres wide corridor around them.

-More than 6000 butterfly observation sites across Europe have provided data since 1991.
+More than 6000 butterfly observation sites across Europe have provided this data since 1991.
 These are used by the European Butterfly Monitoring Scheme (eBMS) to monitor the evolution of butterfly populations and will be presented in this work.

 The Grassland Butterfly Indicator (GBI) is constructed from the observations of 17 common butterfly species across the 27 EU member states [9].